zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 It is important to note that floats and doubles are floating point data types.
-While floating point values are useful for representing numbers with fractional parts, on computers there is a limit to how many decimal places can be accurately represented.
+While floating point values are useful for representing numbers with fractional parts, on computers there is a limit to the number of decimal places that can be accurately represented.

 In addition to the primitive data types there are user-defined types.
 We will talk about user-defined types more later.
 There is one commonly used